maluio/agentic-k8s/README.md

 kubectl get node -o jsonpath='{.items[0].status.addresses[?(@.type=="InternalIP")].address}'
 ```

-The bootstrap config seeds an admin account (`bn_user` / `changeme`) for first-time access.
+The bootstrap config seeds an admin account (`bn_user` / `GiteaRocks!123`) for first-time access.
 You can update the password from the web UI once logged in.

 ### Agent Kubeconfig